Context Mapping on a Business Grid

 Alberto Brandolini Focus On Apr 21, 2020

-If your organisation is active on multiple business channels or business lines, mapping the bounded contexts might turn out a little more complicated.
+If your organisation is active on multiple business channels or business lines, building a Context Map might turn out a little more complicated than usual.

 When writing the software for Avanscoperta, we often categorised different things as Bounded Contexts like "Training" versus "Consulting" versus "Planning" versus "Finance".
 After a while, the whole thing started to ache, since there was some planning in consulting and some in public training too, but... not exactly the same planning.